-Mia Armstrong is the coordinator of ASU's Convergence Lab, an events and ideas journalism series that connects the university with Mexican audiences and partners to explore ideas of mutual interest and to think our way toward a better, shared North American future.
+Previously, Mia served as senior coordinator of ASU's Convergence Lab, an events and ideas journalism series that connects the university with Mexican partners to explore shared challenges and opportunities.

 A two-time ASU graduate, Mia is a journalist whose work usually focuses on criminal justice, military justice, U.S.-Mexico relations, and migration.
 She has been published in English and Spanish in outlets including The New York Times, Slate, Longreads, The Marshall Project, Narratively, Law & Society Review, Nexos, and Letras Libres.
 She writes a monthly column in Mexico Today by Reforma.
 In addition, Mia has served as a volunteer teacher in Arizona prisons and interned at the U.S. Embassy in Madrid, the U.S. House of Representatives, Future Tense, and the Arizona Innocence Project.